tiffgerst/cosmwasm-book/src/cross-contract/design.md

 @enduml
 ```

-Here is adding an admin flowchart - assuming there are 5 admins on the contract already, but 2 of them did nothing:
+Here is an admin flowchart - this assumes there are 5 admins on the contract already, but 2 of them do nothing:

 ```plantuml
 @startuml